fgiloux/acm-k8-olm/SETUP.md

 # Setup

-These are the instructions for installing and configuring OLM on Kubernetes clusters through ACM.
+These are instructions for installing and configuring OLM on Kubernetes clusters through ACM.

 ## Local environment

-The instructions in this page assume that you already have available ACM and a Kubernetes cluster to be managed by ACM.
+The instructions in this page assume that you already have ACM and a Kubernetes cluster to be managed by ACM available.
 For setting up a local test environment please confer to [LOCAL.md](./LOCAL.md)

 ## Cluster registration